Mrs. C says: What’s the crowning glory of the Christmas tree for you?

 Angel Gabriel is at the very heart of the Nativity story – the bringer of wondrous news that Mary shall give birth to the Son of God.
 Angels and Christmas forever intertwined.
 Music, literature and art have reinforced this connection through the ages.

 St Augustine wrote: “Angel is the name of their office, not of their nature.
 If you seek the name of their nature, it is spirit; if you seek the name of their office it is angel; from what they are, spirit, from what they do, angel.”

 The Angel Tree

 The storied Angel Tree is in New York and takes pride of place in the Metropolitan Museum of Art’s Medieval Sculpture Hall.
-It has 18th century Neapolitan figures re-enacting the events of Jesus Christ’s Nativity at its base, while skilfully crafted angels hang from the branches above.
+It has eighteenth century Neapolitan figures re-enacting the events of Jesus Christ’s Nativity at its base, while skilfully crafted angels hang from the branches above.
 To see the tree in person is a humbling experience.
 There is a wonderful book entitled “The Angel Tree: A Christmas Celebration” by Linn Howard and Mary Jane Pool.
-The atmospheric photographs are by Elliott Erwitt.
-Together, they have captured angels in all their Neapolitan glory.
-This beautiful, glossy work not only depicts the precious Angel Tree but is also accompanied by biblical text of the Christmas story.
+The atmospheric photographs by Elliott Erwitt are accompanied by biblical text of the Christmas story.
 Loretta Hines Ward gave her collection of crèche figures, including the Adoration of Angels, to the museum in 1965.
-Her daughter is the book’s co-author Linn Howard.
+Her daughter Linn is the book’s co-author.